🌐 What Is a Nameserver?

 ns4.misspark.com

-Before updating your nameservers, log in to the Client Area and make sure that Registrar Lock is disabled.
+Before changing your nameservers, log in to your Client Area and make sure the Registrar Lock is turned off.

-• If Registrar Lock is enabled, you will not be able to change nameservers.
+If the lock is enabled, you won’t be able to update the nameservers.

-• Disable Registrar Lock in the Client Area before making the change.
+Turn off the lock in the Client Area before making changes.

 Once you update the nameservers, it can take up to 24 hours for the change to propagate globally.
 This is called DNS propagation.
 During this time, your website and email may behave differently depending on where you test from.

-You can check if your nameservers have been updated by logging in to the Client Area and reviewing your domain settings.
+Log in to the Client Area and check your domain settings.

-Done.
-Your domain is now pointing to Miss Hosting and all DNS management is handled by us.
+✅ Done!
+Your domain is now pointing to Miss Hosting, and all DNS management will take place with us.